How to Spot Fake Pro Stock Hockey Sticks: Authentication Guide

 1. Price Too Good to Be True

 While pro stock sticks are discounted compared to retail, they’re rarely dirt cheap.
-If someone is selling a “brand new pro stock Bauer Vapor” for $50-100 CAD, be extremely skeptical.
-Legitimate pro stock typically ranges from $180-300 CAD depending on condition and model.
+If someone is selling a “brand new retail Bauer Vapor FlyLite” for $150-200 CAD, be extremely skeptical.
+Legitimate retail sticks typically ranges from 350-450 CAD since they come with a manufacturer’s warranty.

 2. Seller Has Unlimited Quantity